markfinger/python-webpack/README.md

 MEDIA_URL = '/media/'

 if DEBUG:
-    # During development, we have to circumvent some of the devserver's
+    # During development, you have to circumvent some of the devserver's
-    # limitations, so we use the MEDIA_ROOT and MEDIA_URL
+    # limitations with handling static files, so we rely on the MEDIA_ROOT
+    # and MEDIA_URL settings.
     DJANGO_WEBPACK = {
         'BUNDLE_ROOT': os.path.join(MEDIA_ROOT, 'bundles'),
         'BUNDLE_URL': MEDIA_URL + 'bundles/',
     }
 else:
-    # In production, you can rely on your static file server to serve
+    # In production, you should rely on your static file server to serve
     # from the STATIC_ROOT and STATIC_URL
     DJANGO_WEBPACK = {
         'BUNDLE_ROOT': os.path.join(STATIC_ROOT, 'bundles'),